Managing Expectations in Relationships: 8 Great Christian Books That Help

 There are some “try this at home” sections meant for married couples only, and some extremely dangerous/hard situations that will need processing.
 But it also has some extremely beautiful situations, too.
 The kind that proves Good Men exist and can be found!
 Excellent role models for those teen boys to look up to and follow after.

-Rather than dooming them to ‘Every man’s battle’ and their wives to constant doubt and fear, set them up for success by teaching them to value the whole person.
+Rather than dooming them to ‘Every Man’s Battle’ or ‘Love and Respect’ levels of toxicity, and their wives to constant doubt and fear, set them up for success by teaching them to value the whole person.
 That makes managing expectations in relationships much simpler.

 Unrealistic Expectations in Parenting